dev-bootcamp-2019/final-project-GururajaUN/Docs/design_pattern_desicions.md

 ﻿
-# Design Patterns

 Below Document provides the details on Design Pattern considerations done for the current project.

-Design Pattern Requirements from the course perspective:
+## Course Requirement
+Below is the course requirement fullfilled in the project smart contracts.

-○ Implement a circuit breaker (emergency stop) pattern --> Done
+-	Implement a circuit breaker (emergency stop) pattern

-○ What other design patterns have you used / not used? --> Detailed Below.
+-	What other design patterns have you used / not used?

-■ Why did you choose the patterns that you did? --> Detailed Below.
+-	Why did you choose the patterns that you did?

-■ Why not others? --> Detailed Below.
+-	Why not others?

 ## Action and Control